-To improve the occupational status of selfemployed women and of women in agriculture and to affirm equal access to employment, promotion and vocational training and the right to equality as regards certain social security benefits.
+To improve the occupational status of self-employed women and of women in agriculture and to affirm equal access to employment, promotion and vocational training and the right to equality as regards certain social security benefits.

-Directive 76/207 is applicable to the selfemployed; yet it appears from a number of studies undertaken by the Commission and the report on the implementation of the Directive that its translation into fact in the self-employed sector and in family holdings in particular requires special thought and support.
+Directive 76/207 is applicable to the self-employed; yet it appears from a number of studies undertaken by the Commission and the report on the implementation of the Directive that its translation into fact in the self-employed sector and in family holdings in particular requires special thought and support.

 Self-employed women, especially women in agriculture (including wives actively engaged in farming) do not always have a clearly defined occupational status, which makes it difficult, among other things, to identify their contribution to the family income from their earnings; consequently their social security entitlement is also unclear.
 Even when they play a full part in the family enterprise, their status often remains that of a housewife as defined by matrimonial law.
-There is, moreover, also a need to improve their opportunities for engaging in vocational training, especially technical and management training, taking account of the Directive of 17 April 1972 on the provision of socio-economic guidance for and the acquisition of occupational skills by persons working in agriculture.1 the principle of equal treatment to self-employed women and to women in agriculture.
+There is, moreover, also a need to improve their opportunities for engaging in vocational training, especially technical and management training, taking account of the Directive 72/161 EEC of 17.4.72 on the provision of socio-economic guidance for and the acquisition of occupational skills by persons working in agriculture.